juji-io/site/blog/a-step-to-step-guide-how-to-make-a-multi-purpose-chatbot-no-coding-required.md

 # Challenges of Supporting Multi-Purpose Chatbots

-All the above examples show that a chatbot often needs to serve multiple purposes.
-Moreover, such a chatbot must handle the interleaving of different tasks, such as answering a user's questions in the middle of performing a task.
-To make the situation more complex, consider that a user's question involves a multi-turn interaction, which could be interrupted and interleaves with additional questions including more multi-turn questions!
+All the above examples show that the best chatbots are the ones that can serve multiple purposes and handle the interleaving of different tasks, such as answering a user's questions in the middle of performing another task.
+However, building such a chatbot is non-trivial due to two main challenges described below.

-In general, there are three main challenges in support of multi-purpose chatbots.

 ## Tracking Conversation Context